Ganesha-Byanajjara8123/B-Ganesha-g4-25-vlsi/Final capstone project/README.md

 <h3 id="project2">Project 2: Build-A-RV32I-Processor </h3>
 <p>
   This project expanded on intermediate concepts and required integrating multiple components to build a more complete solution.
-  It enhanced understanding of UI/UX design, modular coding, and testing.
+  It enhanced understanding of RTL design, coding, Verification, Computer Arcitecture(RISC).
 </p>
 <p>
   <a href="<!-- Add link to full report -->" target="_blank"><strong>→ View Full Project Report</strong></a>